-The voltage and current inputs are simultaneously sampled, and the data is analysed in real time by a high speed DSP (digital signal processor).
-A separate CPU (central processing unit) takes the DSP results for display and communications.
-At the heart of the system is an FPGA (field programmable gate array) that interfaces the various elements.
+For each group, the voltage and current inputs are simultaneously sampled and the data is analysed in realtime by a high-speed DSP (digital signal processor).
+A separate CPU (central processing unit) takes the results from the two DSPs for display and communications.
+At the heart of the system is an FPGA (field-programmable gate array) that interfaces the various elements.
 This powerful, versatile structure allows the measurement of a wide range of power related parameters including:

-W, VA, VAr, power factor, phase true rms, fundamental harmonics, TIF integrated values (W hours etc.) impedance inrush current, voltage surge oscilloscope (PPA15xx only)
+W, VA, VAr, power factor, phase true rms, fundamental Efficiency harmonics, TIF integrated values (W hours etc.) impedance inrush current, voltage surge oscilloscope

-PPA5xx/15xx range is particularly easy to use, with a large clear colour display and single menu levels for all main parameters.
-Even difficult applications such as lighting ballasts can be easily addressed with the special modes' application in the firmware of the instrument.
+The PPA3500 is particularly easy to use, with large clear colour displays and single menu levels for all main parameters.
+Even difficult applications such as lighting ballasts can be easily addressed with the application of the special mode in the firmware of the instrument.

-The whole operation of the instrument may be controlled remotely via a serial interface (RS232/USB), or optionally a LAN/GPIB interface.
+The whole operation of the instrument may be controlled remotely via a serial interface (RS232/USB), a LAN interface, or GPIB.